 Dave Gruber: Yeah, I'll take that one.
 So I'm actually happy that we're [00:56:00] starting to zero in on the foundational aspects about what XDR needs to be, needs to have.
 There's lots of XDR solutions in the marketplace today, and everybody has their own spin on what XDR features make up the best solution set.
 But I'll say, the core of the equation comes down to data ingest from all the security telemetry, [00:56:30] aggregation, correlation, and analytics is the power of it all.
 And the richer the analytics, the better solution set, but it doesn't stop there.

-As mentioned throughout the session, the ability to aggregate, or correlate, and then visualize, which is super important and take the complexity out of it to help the analyst get clear eyes on what's actually happening, is a critical part of the solution set.
+As mentioned throughout the session, the ability to aggregate, or correlate, and then visualise, which is super important and take the complexity out of it to help the analyst get clear eyes on what's actually happening, is a critical part of the solution set.

 And then the ability to respond, [00:57:00] and with some level of automation is also a critical component.
 So I think we're landing on what the core of the XDR solution set.
 Trend Micro, you've been out in front with this thing for a while now.
 You're one of the very earliest players to go after this opportunity, so you have a bit of a head start.
 You guys also have at some level a broader perspective with Trend Micro Vision One than the average XDR provider has in the marketplace.
-And so, while your solution, [00:57:30] you could quibble over one feature, another feature that some other vendor may bring to the table, you're delivering on all the foundational core aspects in a very integrated type fashion, and presenting that in a relatively turnkey approach, so that organizations can recognize these types of benefits.
+And so, while your solution, [00:57:30] you could quibble over one feature, another feature that some other vendor may bring to the table, you're delivering on all the foundational core aspects in a very integrated type fashion, and presenting that in a relatively turnkey approach, so that organisations can recognise these types of benefits.

 Lori Smith: Yeah, that's great.
 And we're seeing too, as you said, we were one of the [00:58:00] first sort of with an entry into the XDR market.
 And we are seeing now sort of kind of landing on sort of some general understanding of baseline of what an XDR solution should be delivering.

 We obviously started with a lot of education, right?
 Us sort of sharing with the customer and the prospects what XDR is, what it can do for them.
-And [00:58:30] we're now really seeing like that inbound inquiry, and the inbound interest.
+And [00:58:30] we're now really seeing like that inbound enquiry, and the inbound interest.
 So understanding what they need and what XDR can deliver for them.
 So yeah.

 Dave Gruber: Absolutely.
 And I just want to say, Chase, thank you so much for sharing all the anecdotal stories that you did.
 Because it takes the perspective of, sometimes even as analysts or vendors, we're very narrow and we're building these [00:59:00] tools for very specific reasons.
 You brought to bear a number of use cases that don't often get talked about enough when it comes to solutions like this.
 And so, we really appreciate your perspective there.